LTVolt/r-p-s/README.md

 # r-p-s
 Rock Paper Scissors little project.

-Just open up the index.html file and play around in the console.
+Open index.html to start 5 rounds of a game.
+Score is tracked in tha console.